JuanPabloYL/glamora/README.md

 - **HTML5 & CSS3**: For structuring and styling the pages.
 - **JavaScript**: Implementing interactive elements like product filtering, search, and the shopping cart.
 - **React**: For dynamic components and an enhanced user interface.
-- **TailwindCSS**: A utility-first CSS framework used for designing modern layouts.
 - **LocalStorage**: For handling the shopping cart and product information on the client side.
 - **API Integration**: Integrated with the [Makeup API](https://makeup-api.herokuapp.com/) to fetch real-time product data.